High-level North defector to run for South Korean parliament

 “I know about North Korean systems and its government more deeply than anyone else in South Korea,” Thae said.
 “I’d like to legislate and realize a practical unification policy based on a free democracy order … rather than just sending unconditional aid to North Korea or taking an unconditional confrontation with it.”

-When North Korean ruling elites and residents witness him electing to South Korean parliament, Thae said that “a genuine unification that we want would approach us one step closer.”
+When North Korean residents aspiring for freedom witness him being elected to South Korean parliament, Thae said they’ll be provided with new hopes and that “a genuine unification that we want would approach us one step closer.”

 If Thae is elected, he would become the second North Korean defector to win a seat in South Korea’s single-chamber National Assembly.
 Former North Korean Cho Myung-Chul, who came to South Korea in 1994, served as a proportional representative for a predecessor of the Liberty Korea Party from 2012 to 2016.

-The Liberty Korea Party said Monday it will field Thae in a Seoul constituency in the election.
+The Liberty Korea Party said Monday it will field Thae in a Seoul constituency in the elections.

 It’s rare for senior North Korean officials to defect to South Korea.
 About 33,000 North Koreans have fled to South Korea in the past two decades, but most are women from rural towns near the border with China who fled to avoid poverty.